alikaratana/Music-Genre-Classification/README.md

 * You can change the properties from config.py file as the way you wanted.
 * You can add more features or delete some features from faeture vector.
 The function _"extract_features"_ in functions.py extract features from songs and you can change the code with your own features.
-* You can use your test files
+* You can use your songs for testing process.

 ### Note !!